wmvanvliet/psychic/docs/filtering.rst

 >>> d = psychic.DataSet(np.random.randn(8, 100))
 >>> print filter.apply(d)
 DataSet with 100 instances, 2 features [2], 1 classes: [100], extras: []

+Psychic comes with a multitude of spatial filters.
+See the :ref:`API documentation on spatial filters <api-spat>`.